How to edit action buttons?

 }

-The flex-end value will align the buttons to the right.
+The flex-end value aligns the buttons to the right:

-If you want one of the buttons to take up more space within the container, you can either change its paddings or apply the flex-grow property.
-This property defines the ability of a button to grow if necessary.
-Let’s say, you want the first button to take up the whole available space.
-In this case, you need to use the following:
+If your buttons are stacked in a row and you want one of the buttons to take up more space within the container, you can either change its paddings or apply the flex-grow property.
+This property makes the button automatically fill the whole available space.

 .buttons {